Robocall

 A robocall is a phone call that uses a computerized autodialer to deliver a pre-recorded message, as if from a robot.
-Robocalls are often associated with political and telemarketing phone campaigns, but can also be used for public service or emergency announcements.
+Robocalls are often associated with political and telemarketing phone campaigns, but can also be used for public service, emergency announcements, or scammers.
 Multiple businesses and telemarketing companies use auto-dialing software to deliver prerecorded messages (appointment reminders, booking details, etc.) to millions of users.
 Some robocalls use personalized audio messages to simulate an actual personal phone call.
-The service is also associated to be prone to scams.
+The service is also viewed as prone to association with scams.